OpenEvalProject/evals/manuscripts/elife-04379/v2/manuscript.md

 We identify a role for the TALE protein Pbx1 in the control of cell ingression from the epiblast into the PSM by anterior but not posterior Hox genes.
 TALE homeoproteins have been shown to act as co-factors able to enhance DNA binding specificity of Hox genes (Moens and Selleri, 2006).
 Pbx proteins bind anterior Hox proteins via a specific hexapeptide sequence (Chang et al., 1995).
 The null mutation of Pbx1 in mouse leads to patterning defects of the axial skeleton but axis length appears essentially normal (Selleri et al., 2001).
 In contrast, double mutants for Pbx1 and Pbx2 often show a smaller number of somites suggesting that these two genes could act redundantly in patterning the axial skeleton (Capellini et al., 2008).
 In Pbx1−/−; Pbx2+/− mutants, anterior shifts of Hox expression boundaries in the paraxial mesoderm have been reported (Capellini et al., 2008).
 Such shifts are consistent with a precocious ingression of cells normally fated to a more posterior identity.

-Genetic studies on mouse T mutants have shown that graded T activity is required for body axis formation (
+Genetic studies on mouse T mutants have shown that graded T activity is required for body axis formation (Stott et al., 1993; Wilson and Beddington, 1997).
+Embryos with progressively lower quantities of T exhibit more severe axis truncations (Stott et al., 1993).
+Similar graded truncations are also observed for Wnt3a allelic series (Galceran et al., 1999), indicating that precise quantitative regulation of this pathway is required for completion of body axis elongation.
+Repression of the Wnt pathway and of T together with axis truncations was also observed in Hox13 over-expressing transgenic mice (Young et al., 2009).
+Our data suggest that the gradient of T activity is established by the graded regulation of Wnt signaling by posterior Hox genes, (Figure 11) thus providing a possible explanation for these complex phenotypes.
+At the cellular level, it argues that the Hox-dependent regulation of T levels in the epiblast is critical to control the balance between cell ingression and maintenance of a self-renewing paraxial mesoderm progenitor pool in the epiblast/tail-bud.
+Cell ingression requires an EMT that involves destabilization of the basal microtubules of epiblast cells followed by basal membrane breakdown (Nakaya et al., 2008).
+Inhibiting Rhoa activity can rescue the ingression delay caused by Hoxa13 overexpression, suggesting that posterior Hox genes can control cell flux to the PM by acting on basal microtubule stabilization in epiblast cells.
+As T is also able to rescue Hoxa13 phenotype on elongation, it could act upstream of this process and the details of such a molecular pathway remain to be investigated.

 ![Figure 11.](https://cdn.elifesciences.org/articles/04379/elife-04379-fig11-v2.jpg)

-**Figure 11.:** Hox action in PM precursors in the epiblast/tail-bud during axis elongation.Model representing the 3 phases (I, II, and III) of Hox action in PSM precursors in the epiblast/tail-bud during body axis elongation.
+**Figure 11.:** Model representing the 3 phases (I, II, and III) of Hox action in PSM precursors in the epiblast/tail-bud during body axis elongation.
 Anterior Hox genes (paralogs 1–9) are expressed during phase I. They control cell ingression in a Pbx1-dependent manner leading to the collinear positioning of Hox genes expression domains in the anterior region of the embryo.
 No Hox genes are activated during phase II, allowing fast elongation of the embryonic axis.
 During phase III, posterior Hox genes (paralogs 9–13) are collinearly activated in PSM precursors.
 Our data suggest that collinear activation of posterior Hox genes leads to repression of Wnt signaling and its target T/Brachyury, which progressively increases in strength.
 This results in a progressive arrest of cell ingression in the PSM, leading to a decrease in axis elongation rate.
 Since the velocity of somite formation is roughly constant, PSM size starts to decrease when elongation velocity becomes slower than that of somite formation.
-During this latter phase the control of cell ingression by posterior Hox genes appears to be independent of Pbx1.DOI: http://dx.doi.org/10.7554/eLife.04379.027
+During this latter phase the control of cell ingression by posterior Hox genes appears to be independent of Pbx1.

 Wnt signaling was proposed to promote the paraxial mesoderm fate at the expense of the neural fate in a population of bipotential neuro-mesodermal stem cells in the tail bud (Martin and Kimelman, 2010, 2012; Gouti et al., 2014; Tsakiridis et al., 2014).
 Thus, the Wnt repression experienced by epiblast cells in response to posterior Hox genes overexpression could induce these cells toward a neural fate hence preventing them to ingress.
 However, Hoxa13 overexpression does not lead to up-regulation of the neural marker Sox2 in electroporated cells as detected by in situ hybridization and in our microarray analysis.
 Furthermore, electroporated cells are seen to enter the PM and do not enter the neural tube (Figure 4 and supplementary videos).
 This therefore suggests that posterior Hox genes are unlikely to control cell ingression by promoting acquisition of a neural fate in epiblast cells.
 While we cannot completely rule out that a subpopulation of these cells remains in the tail-bud as Sox2-positive cells, it is unlikely that this contributes to the dramatic axis elongation slow down observed after posterior Hox genes overexpression.